CSIS-iLab/india-reforms/src/content/footer.md

   the Center for Strategic and International Studies.
 Established in Washington, D.C. nearly 60 years ago, the Center for Strategic and International Studies (CSIS) is a bipartisan, nonprofit policy research organization dedicated to advancing practical ideas that address the world’s greatest challenges.
-To learn more about CSIS, visit
-  <a href="https://www.csis.org" class="icon-link-external" rel="noopener nofollow"
+CSIS is ranked the number one think tank in the United States by the University of Pennsylvania’s annual think tank report.
+To learn more about CSIS, visit <a href="https://www.csis.org" class="icon-link-external" rel="noopener nofollow" target="_blank">www.csis.org</a>.</p>
-  target="_blank">www.csis.org</a>.</p>
 address: "<address>1616 Rhode Island Avenue, NW<br/>Washington, DC 20036</address>"
 copyright: <div class="site-footer__copyright">©2019 by the Center for Strategic and  International Studies.
 All rights reserved. |<a class="privacy-policy" href="https://www.csis.org/privacy-policy"